 Why Your Numbers Matter

 The complexity of the male reproductive system is often undermined when compared to its counterpart.
-Sure, men do not have to keep track of their cycle by using ovulation tests and ovulation temp tracking.
+Sure, men do not have to keep track of their cycle by using ovulation tests and ovulation temp track.
 Neither do they have the capability only to produce their reproductive agent once a month, but a lot of factors interplay in the production of healthy sperm.
 One of the important sperm parameters that play a huge role in a higher pregnancy success rate is sperm count.
 Data from Andrology Australia reveals that approximately ⅔ of infertile men have a low sperm count, which the World Health Organisation defines as having less than 15 million sperm per millilitre of semen.
 For reference, a low sperm count can be interchangeably referred to as oligozoospermia, whereas azoospermia would indicate the absence of viable sperm in semen.

 In a nutshell, sperm count matters because procreation has a lot to do with a trial of chance and probability.
 To put it simply, a higher number of sperm would increase the likelihood of a sperm fertilising a female ovum or egg.
 Therefore, it is generally understood that a man’s sperm count directly relates to his fertility.
 Now comes the next logical question.
 Why do we need millions of sperm if all that it takes to make a baby is just ONE sperm to fertilize an egg?